icopy-site/awesome/docs/awesome/free-for-dev.md

    * [Macrometa](https://www.macrometa.com/) - a noSQL database, Pub/Sub, event processing, and serverless edge computing platform for building geo-distributed and real-time applications.
 Free dev account gives access to 10,000 Operations/Day & 200MB Storage.
    * [Planetscale](https://planetscale.com/) - PlanetScale is a MySQL compatible, serverless database platform powered by Vitess, 1 databases for free with 1 Production branch and 1 Development branch, 5GB storage, 1 Billion rows read/mo per database, and 10 Million rows written/mo per database.
    * [YugabyteDB](https://cloud.yugabyte.com) - YugabyteDB is a distributed SQL database compatible with PostgresSQL.
 The cloud free tier is a 2 vCPU, 4GB RAM, 10GB Disk.
-   * [filess.io](https://filess.io) - filess.io is a platform where you can create upto 5 databases of the following DBMS for free: MySQL, MariaDB, MongoDB, PostreSQL.
+   * [filess.io](https://filess.io) - filess.io is a platform where you can create upto 5 databases of the following DBMS for free: MySQL, MariaDB, MongoDB, PostgreSQL.

 ## Tunneling, WebRTC, Web Socket Servers and Other Routers